Abstract Painting Idea With Acrylics, Masking Tape, and Bubble Wrap

 How to Create an Abstract Geometrical Pattern

-The goal is to create a pattern with tape and then paint a color over the tape.
+The goal is to create a pattern with tape and then paint over the tape.

-When you take the tape off it will leave the background untouched under the tape and the paint will be visible only in the gaps between tapes.
+Under the tape, the background will remain unchanged and the new paint layer will be visible only in the gaps between tapes.

-To made the zig-zag pattern cut the pieces of tape of the same length and place them on the canvas with a 90 degree angle.
+To made the zig-zag pattern, cut several pieces of tape of the same length and place them on the canvas with a 90-degree angle.

 When the tape is all placed, you can paint over with a color of your choice.